 A contagion in your mouth could cause more than oral health issues.
-According to researches conducted by reputed dentists, having an unnoticed tooth infection enhances your risk of heart problems by 2.7 times.
+According to research conducted by reputed dentists, having an unnoticed tooth infection enhances your risk of heart problems by 2.7 times.
 Your heart and mouth carry out two very different functions.
 However, the actions of one still influence the other.
-For instance, the dental state periodontitis leads to swelling that can add to the possibility of developing one of quite a few serious health conditions like heart disease.
+For instance, dental state periodontitis leads to swelling that can add to the possibility of developing one of quite a few serious health conditions like heart disease.
 Left untreated, the infectivity can get into your bloodstream and move to your heart.

 Glendale Tooth Abscess

 Pay attention to your oral hygiene.
 Keep in mind that people with gum disease develop heart disease twice as often as those without it.
-If you notice or feel tooth infection don’t be indecisive to schedule an appointment for a preventive care exam.
+If you notice or feel a tooth infection don’t be indecisive to schedule an appointment for a preventive care exam.
 Book an appointment with us at Smile Makeover of LA.
 Call us at 818-578-2334 and meet with Dr. Sahakyan.